AGRU13/Xmeme/README.md

 ## Build Guide

-For Linux distros given script files can be run to install all the necessary things.
+For Linux distros given script file, install.sh can be run to install all the necessary things.

 Otherwise first install node and npm, than install,configure and start mongodb service.